zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 - Destruction of the seed backup

 ### My Solution
 I decided on a 3-of-5 SLIP39 backup, with each share stored in geographically separate locations and entrusted to people I trust.
 I opted not to use a passphrase because a thief cannot extract any useful information from a single share.
+The people I entrusted with the shares do not know each other, but they would likely connect in the event of my sudden death to reconstruct the wallet, and they will be able to do so without a passphrase.

-The people I entrusted with the shares do not know each other, but they would likely connect in the event of my sudden death to reconstruct the wallet.
+Using SLIP39 has also the benefit of being implemented into the UX of the Trezor wallets (and also Keystone wallets, and some other software wallets) which helps setting up the backup, thus preventing mistakes that might make it impossible to restore your wallet.

 The main downside to this approach is the cost.
 Some commercial steel plate solutions for hardware wallets come with hefty price tags, and with a 3-of-5 setup, you need five plates.
 To make it more affordable, I decided to store the shares on steel washer wallets.